-A personal yet scientific view of human nutrition.
+A scientific view of human nutrition.
 Topics include digestion, absorption and nutrient requirements for healthy living, use of food additives, food fads and diets, food safety and world hunger.

 After completing this class, students should be able to:

 - Explain how family, culture, and social heritage inform our eating behaviors and food choices.